1st URBrain Summer Undergraduate Research Presentations

-The Undergraduate Readying for Burgeoning Research for American Indian Neuroscientists (URBRAIN) is a culturally aware and community oriented collaborative partnership between Diné College, the Center for Innovation in Brain Science at the University of Arizona, the Biomedical Learning and Student Training program at the University of Alaska Fairbanks, and the National Institutes of Health.
+The Undergraduate Readying for Burgeoning Research for American Indian Neuroscientists (URBrain) is a culturally aware and community oriented collaborative partnership between Diné College, the University of Arizona Health Sciences Center for Innovation in Brain Science, the Biomedical Learning and Student Training program at the University of Alaska Fairbanks, and the National Institutes of Health.
 We are funded under the training grant R25-NS107185.

 Scope of Work

-The scope of our work is to create a pipeline of Navajo students to advance from Diné College to graduate programs at top tier research universities; creating a model of culturally grounded STEM education while bolstering NIH workforce and cultural diversity.
-We will implement this Native American STEM education curriculum through a series of interrelated aims.
+We seek to create a pipeline of students to advance from Diné College to graduate programs at top tier research universities.
+Most importantly, we seek to create a model of culturally grounded STEM education while bolstering NIH workforce and cultural diversity in the STEM field.
+We will implement this Native American STEM education curriculum through a series of aims.

-1. Develop a cooperative training program between Diné College and the University of Arizona.
+1. Developing a cooperative training program between Diné College and the University of Arizona.

-3. Create best practices for re-establishing trust between the Diné and neuroscience community.
+3. Creating best practices for re-establishing trust between the Diné and neuroscience community.

 Eligible participants are: Full-time Diné College students.
 Preferably students in the B.S. / A.S. in Biology, B.A. in Psychology programs, but all degree seeking students are welcome to apply.
-Students interested in pursuing a graduate or professional degree.
+Especially students interested in pursuing a graduate or professional degree.